 determination to do so.

-- Moreover, exported files don’t distinguished between author-supplied keywords, and your own, lovingly curated, tagged navigation.
+- Moreover, exported files don’t distinguish between author-supplied keywords, and your own, lovingly curated, tagged navigation.

 - Sente insists of having horrible font markup squeezed into your innocent data, and tries to preserve fonts when you copy and paste article data.
 Blech.
 Just try it.
 Export your data and see what nightmares Sente is storing in your innocent “Title” fields.
 When I exported my 8MB citation database XML, 4MB of it was spurious font markup.